CaglarTaha/SwiftUi-component/README.md

 The SwiftUI Component repository serves as a showcase of various custom UI components built using SwiftUI, Apple's modern declarative framework for building user interfaces across Apple platforms.
 Each component is designed to demonstrate a specific SwiftUI concept or feature, providing examples that can be used as a reference for your own projects.

+In this repository, I am presenting a server structure that can be utilized as a backend for a Direct App to be used in the future

 ## Components

 The repository currently includes the following SwiftUI components: